Maud Marshal: Family

-Maud's birthdate is unknown other than being post 1191.
+Maud's birthdate is unknown other than being at the latest 1192.
 She was the eldest daughter of William Marshal, 1st Earl of Pembroke and Isabel de Clare, 4th Countess of Pembroke, herself one of the greatest heiresses in Wales and Ireland.
-Maud had five brothers and four younger sisters.
+She was a member of the Marshal Family.
+Maud had five brothers and four younger sisters and was the longest lived of the siblings.
 She was a co-heiress to her parents' extensive rich estates.

-Her paternal grandparents were John FitzGilbert Marshal and Sybilla of Salisbury, and her maternal grandparents were Richard de Clare, 2nd Earl of Pembroke, known as "Strongbow", and Aoife of Leinster.
+Maud's paternal grandparents were John FitzGilbert Marshal and Sybilla of Salisbury, and her maternal grandparents were Richard de Clare, 2nd Earl of Pembroke, known as "Strongbow", and Aoife of Leinster, Princess of Leinster and Countess of Pembroke.

 Marriages and issue

 Sometime before Lent in 1207, Maud married her first husband, Hugh Bigod, 3rd Earl of Norfolk.
 It was through this marriage between Maud and Hugh that the post of Earl Marshal of England came finally to the Howard Dukes of Norfolk.
 In 1215, Hugh was one of the twenty-five sureties of Magna Carta.
 He came into his inheritance in 1221, thus Maud became the Countess of Norfolk at that time.

-Together they had children:
+Together Maud and Bigod had the following children: